Entanglement Classification via Single Entanglement Measure: Introduction

 Among several approaches to the entanglement quantification and classification problem, a particularly useful one is via \textit{$\SL$-invariant polynomial} ($\SLIP$) measures.
 Well-known examples are concurrence and $3$-tangle, which measure the 2-body and 3-body quantum correlations of the system \cite{PhysRevLett.80.2245,DistributedEntanglement}. $\SLIP$ measures provide not only a convenient method for entanglement classification but also its practical detection.
 Indeed, it was shown that almost all SLOCC equivalence classes can be distinguished by ratios of such measures \cite{SLOCCallDim}.
 Any given two n-qubit states are then SLOCC-equivalent if a \textit{complete set of SLIP measures} has the same values for both of them \cite{PolInv4qubits}.
 For more than four qubits, however, the size of such a set grows exponentially, making it intractable to use this approach to discriminate SLOCC-equivalent states with more than four qubits \cite{Love07}.

-In this Letter, we show that a single SLIP measure is enough to provide necessary and sufficient conditions for any two generic pure n-qubit states to be SLOCC-equivalent, by looking at how the roots of the SLIP measure for those states behave under SLOCC.
-In essence, if the states are SLOCC-equivalent, then the roots of the SLIP measure for each state must be related by a Möbius transformation, which is straightforward to verify.
-We use this procedure to show how the 3-tangle measure is enough to discriminate between generic 4-qubit states.
+In this paper, we show that, contrary to intuition, a single $\SLIP$ measure is enough to verify the SLOCC-equivalence between any two generic pure $n$-qubit states.
+By generic state, we mean the set of all pure states except of the measure zero subset with respect to the Haar measure.
+We achive this by using a mathematical trick, in particular, we use a $\SLIP$ measure defined for $n$ qubit systems to verify equivalence of systems of $n+1$ quibits.
+In essence, we look how the roots of the SLIP measure for those states behave under SLOCC.
+We show that if the states are SLOCC-equivalent, then the roots of the SLIP measure for each state must be related by a Möbius transformation, which is straightforward to verify.
+In particular, we use this procedure to show that the 3-tangle measure is enough to discriminate between generic 4-qubit states.
 Finally, we show how one may use the roots of a SLIP entanglement measure to obtain the normal form of a 4-qubit state which bypasses the possibly infinite iterative standard procedure.